swisstopo/swissgeol-boreholes-dataextraction/README.md

 ```

-## Run Data Extraction
+## Run data extraction
-This documentation provides a step-by-step guide on how to execute the pipeline, from activating the conda environment to checking the results.
 To execute the data extraction pipeline, follow these steps:

-1. **Activate the Conda Environment**
+1. **Activate the Conda environment**

    If you haven't already, activate the conda environment using the following command: